MohammedRashad/Crypto-Copy-Trader/README.md

 # Crypto-Copy-Trader
-A copy trading tool for cryptocurrencies - written in Python & Flask
+Copy trading tool for cryptocurrencies - written in Python & Flask
+<br/> Makes you copy high-performing masters without doing any effort

 # Intro
 bot used to make a mass buying or selling of identical bots to do basic copy trading.